kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 This is an assessment of the overall presentation and formatting of the written report.

-## Slides + Oral Presentation
+## Poster + Oral Presentation

-### Slides
+### Poster

-In addition to the write-up, your team must also create presentation slides that summarize and showcase your project.
+In addition to the write-up, your team must also create an academic poster to summarize and showcase your project.
 Introduce your research question and dataset, showcase visualizations, and provide some conclusions.
-These slides should serve as a brief visual accompaniment to your write-up and will be graded for content and quality.
-The slides are due on Canvas by the time of the presentation during finals week.
+These poster should serve as a visual "elevator pitch" to accompany to your write-up and will be graded for content and quality.
+The poster is due on Canvas by the time of the presentation during finals week.

-Here is a *<u>suggested</u>* outline as you think through the slides; you do *<u>not</u>* have to use this exact format for the slide deck.
+Here is a *<u>suggested</u>* outline as you think through what should be included on the poster; you do *<u>not</u>* have to use these exact categories:

-- Title Slide
+- Title / Catchy summary statement of what you found
-- Slide 1: Introduce the topic and motivation
+- Background / motivation
+- Research questions investigated
-- Slide 2: Introduce the data
+- The data
-- Slide 3 - 4: Highlights from EDA
+- (Visual) highlights from EDA (if it contributes to your overall story)
-- Slide 4 - 5: Inference / modeling
+- (Visual) highlights of inference / modeling results
-- Slide 6: Conclusions + future work
+- Conclusions + future work

+We will use the [#betterposter approach](https://www.youtube.com/watch?v=SYk29tnxASs) to ground our posters effective communication best practices!

-### Oral presentation
+### Poster session

-During our final exam time slot, your group will give an oral presentation of your project.
-While all members are expected to contribute to the presentation and are responsible for the final product, not all group members must present.
-Feel free to leverage the individual strengths of your team members.
-For example, one person may excel in written communication, another in visual communication, and another in oral communication.
-Not all roles need to be shared equally among all team members so long as the overall work load is distributed fairly.

-The oral presentation should be approximately 10-12 minutes, with about 5 minutes for questions.
+During our final exam time slot, we will hold a poster session where you will present your posters.
+Details will be provided during the semester.

 ## Project repository

-All written work (with exception of presentation slides) should be reproducible, and the RStudio project repo should be neatly organized.
+All written work (with exception of poster) should be reproducible, and the RStudio project repo should be neatly organized.

 The repo should have the following structure: